mhBrice/thesis/article3/article3.md

 *B. alleghaniensis* (compared to medium pH).
 Soils with high pH had positive effect on both *Acer* species and negative on *F. grandifolia*.

-Among the climate variables, temperature always had a positive effect on on both the presence and the number of recruits, while CMI had a positive effect on *B. alleghaniensis* only and a negative effect on *A. rubrum* (Fig. \ref{fig3.5}).
+Among the climate variables, temperature always had a positive effect on both the presence and the number of recruits, while CMI had a positive effect on *B. alleghaniensis* only and a negative effect on *A. rubrum* (Fig. \ref{fig3.5}).
 The effect of climate change varied across species; increased humidity